Boundedness questions for Calabi-Yau threefolds: Proof of Theorem 0.3 for case (3)

-In the general case where $E_1$ is not in the ray generated by $(-1, 1/\sqrt 3 )$, the ray generated by $\Delta _1$ may be rational or irrational.
-If it is rational, we may take it to be integral and as before find an $m>0$ depending only on the known data with $h^0 (X , \O_X (m\Delta _1)) >1$; since now $E_1 \cdot \Delta _1 \not \equiv 0$, we may then conclude by the same argument as in case (a) employing Proposition 5.5.
-When the ray generated by $\Delta _1$ is not rational, it must lie in $P^\circ$.
-The more delicate argument from case (a) may then be seen to work, and boundedness follows in the same way. \end{proof} \end{thm}
+We choose integral classes $F$ and $R$ in exactly the same way as in part (a), where $\Delta _1 ^2 \cdot F >0$ and $\Delta _1 ^2 \cdot R >0$ and $\Movb (X) \subset \Cone F R$.
+When the ray generated by $\Delta _1$ is rational, we may take $\Delta _1$ to be integral and we can find an $m>0$ depending only on the known data with $h^0 (X , \O_X (m\Delta _1)) >1$; we may then conclude by the same argument as in the second paragraph of part (a).
+When the ray generated by $\Delta _1$ is not rational, the more delicate argument from part (a) of this proof needs be employed; in particular the last paragraph in the proof of part (a) translates unchanged to this case, to give a finite number of non-trivial integral classes $L$, at least one of which will have a multiple which is mobile.
+Boundedness then follows from Proposition 1.1 and Theorem 5.7 (i). \end{proof} \end{thm}